 Let us know the course you are interested in and your availability and we will attempt to partner you up with others who are also interested in the same course at that time.

 Many of our instructional courses include basic equipment.
 For those that don't we have some gear available for rent on our Contact & Booking page.
-Ski touring equipment can be rented at ROAM Shop.
-Split boards and avalanche transceivers can be rented at Valhalla Pure Outfitters.
-Both stores are located on Baker St. in downtown Nelson.
+Ski touring equipment can be rented at ROAM Shop and Valhalla Pure Outfitters in Nelson, BC and at Gear Up Sports in Canmore, AB.